 President Andrzej Duda promised that the country will build and use zero-emissions energy systems over the next 20 years, which Duda projects will reduce the share of coal in the current system from 70 percent to 11 percent by 2040.

 President Vladmir Putin said that Russia will broadly pledge to “significantly” reduce the country’s emissions in the next 30 years and that it will make a significant contribution by absorbing global carbon dioxide.
 Putin also proposed giving preferential treatment for foreign investment in clean energy projects and called for a global reduction of methane.
 President Biden has pointed to advanced technologies such as carbon removal from space as a potential area for U.S.-Russian cooperation.
-A summit between the two leaders is anticipated to occur in early June to discuss broader U.S.-Russian relations.

 President Moon Jae In vowed that South Korea will end public financing of future coal-fired power plants overseas, which experts state may help persuade China and other coal-reliant countries to curb building and funding new ones as well.
 He also announced plans to increase the country’s targets to reduce emissions by 24.4 percent from 2017 levels by 2030.